django-extensions/django-extensions/docs/shell_plus.rst

 You can also combine model_aliases and dont_load.

-It is also possible to ignore autoloaded modules when using manage.py, like
+It is possible to ignore autoloaded modules when using manage.py, like

   $ ./manage.py shell_plus --dont-load app1 --dont-load app2.module1

-And, commandline parameters and settings in the configuration file is merged, so you can safely append modules to ignore from the commandline for one time usage.
+Commandline parameters and settings in the configuration file are merged, so you can safely append modules to ignore from the commandline for one-time usage.

 It is possible to use `IPython Notebook`_, an interactive Python shell which uses a web browser as its user interface, as an alternative shell::